rollerworks/search/Resources/doc/configuration.rst

                             # or an array when using parameters
                             type: { name: type, params: { param1: value } }

-                            # Class property reference, this is needed when Record\WhereBuilder is used
+                            # Class property reference, this is needed when Doctrine is used
                             # Class must be fully qualified and not an alias
                             ref:
                                 class:    Full\Class\Name
                                 property: property-name

                     # And/or you can import the class metadata.